Countly/countly-sdk-documentation/react_native_bridged/current.md

 </code></pre>
 <h2>Checking if onStart has been called</h2>
 <p>
-  <span style="font-weight:400">For some Android applications, there might be a use case where the developer would like to check if the Countly SDK onStart function has been called.
+  <span style="font-weight:400">For some applications, there might be a use case where the developer would like to check if the Countly SDK onStart function has been called.
 To do so, use the call below.</span>
 </p>
 <pre><code class="javascript">Countly.hasBeenCalledOnStart().then(result =&gt; console.log(result)); // true or false </code></pre>
 <h2>Native C++ Crash Reporting</h2>